bfelger/bfelger.github.io/pages/resurrecting-rom/pt-6-msvc-2.md

 ## Coda

 And with that, ROM now builds, error _and_ warning-free, on all four of my targeted platforms.
-And, with that, I have my "baseline": ROM Resurrected.
+I now have my "baseline": ROM Resurrected.

 Future noodlings in this code base will be built on the work I did here.